 - Actually, the whole episode may be terrifying if you are devoted to God.

 - The dead zones around nuclear power plants.

 - The fate of the titular "Crypt of Civilization".

 The Last Supper

-- In addition to the simulations of rotting supermarkets, the episode also examines the real-life case of a Forth Worth, Texas grocery store that was abandoned after going bankrupt — with all the food still on the shelves.
+- In addition to the simulations of rotting supermarkets, the episode features the real-life case of a Forth Worth, Texas grocery store that was abandoned after going bankrupt — with all the food still on the shelves.
 When the health department entered the building three months later, they found (among other things) jugs of spoiled milk that had literally exploded on the shelves, packages of lunch meat covered in gray slime, and clouds of flies so thick that the cleanup crew (who had to had wear hazmat suits and oxygen tanks) couldn't see more than a few inches in front of their faces.

 Home Wrecked Home

 - The gas explosion in the empty kitchen which happens just a single day after people.